Nurseries in London: Providing Proof of Allergy for Enrollment

 • Childminder networks registered with Ofsted are also expected to manage allergies with documented plans

-The NHS provides allergy testing through GP referrals, though waiting times can vary depending on local demand.
-Private allergy blood testing offers an alternative pathway for obtaining results, sometimes with shorter turnaround times.
-For children with complex or severe allergies, NHS specialist allergy clinics may offer the most appropriate level of assessment.
+The NHS provides allergy testing through GP referrals, though waiting times can sometimes be lengthy.
+Private allergy blood testing offers an alternative pathway for obtaining results, often with shorter turnaround times.
 Both NHS and private test results are generally accepted by nurseries, provided they include clear, professional reporting.

 NHS vs Private Allergy Testing: A Comparison

-CostFree at point of careFee applies — check the clinic website for current information
+CostFree at point of careFee applies – check clinic website for details

 Report formatClinical letter or hospital reportLaboratory report with detailed allergen breakdown